 The Basics: Overview

-Medicines can help you feel better and get well when you are sick.
-But if you don’t follow the directions, medicines can hurt you.
+When you’re sick, medicines can help you feel better and get well.
+But if you don’t follow the directions, medicines can harm you.

 You can lower your chances of side effects from medicines by carefully following the directions on the medicine label or from your pharmacist, doctor, or nurse.